-Following the continuing impact of Covid-19 the Scheme Trustee continues to carry out a review of its service providers in conjunction with guidance provided by pension bodies including the Pensions Regulator with a focus on business continuity.
-The Scheme has continued to operate in a robust manner with effective Scheme Trustee governance and there has been no disruption or deterioration to the custodian services which have been operating at normal levels nor with any other service provider.
-Whilst there has been a general change to working practices, any adjusted return to office plans will be monitored in relation to Scheme governance and operational matters.
+Following the continuing impact of Covid-19 the Scheme Trustee continues to carry out a review of its service providers in conjunction with the latest guidance issued and with a focus on business continuity.
+The Scheme has continued to operate in a robust manner with effective Scheme Trustee governance.
+There has been no disruption or deterioration to the services carried out by the Scheme's custodian nor with any other service provider.
+Groups' individual Annual Report and Financial Statements provides information about Covid-19 related matters specific to each Group.